 Reducing my number of products

 Since I have a MCAS reaction to so many products, I’ve found it easiest to just stop using the majority of products, like face masks, deodorant, shaving cream, makeup, nail polish, hair dye.
-If I do need it, like shampoo, toothpaste, an eyebrow pencil, I’ve been swapping it out for different brands that cause me less reactivity.
+If I do need it – like shampoo, toothpaste, an eyebrow pencil – I’ve been swapping it out for different brands that cause me less reactivity.
 Chagrin Valley is my favorite for skincare products.
 Or I’ll use a product with one simple ingredient, like I now use coconut oil for lotion and conditioner, and on a cotton ball to remove my makeup.
+I still react to this but less than from actual lotion.
 Needing less products allows me to spend more money on the few products I do buy, which is helpful because the products I use now tend to be more expensive than the previous ones I used!

-Some of the more (what’s commonly considered by the general public as) “natural” products I’ve found work just as well, like the shampoo bars.
-But there are others just don’t work for me, such as the different deodorants I tried made from shea butter, cornstarch, and beeswax; or baking soda, clay, and tapioca starch; or the crystal deodorant.
-I’m still stinky on them, so I’ve just chosen to go forgo using deodorant on most days because why use something that isn’t working?
+Some of the more (what’s commonly considered by the general public as) “natural” products I’ve found work just as well, like certain shampoo bars.
+But there are others that just don’t work for me.
+I’ve tried multiple deodorants made from ingredients like shea butter, cornstarch, beeswax, baking soda, clay, tapioca starch, and/or crystal, etc. I’m still stinky on them, so I’ve just chosen to go forgo using deodorant on most days because why use something that isn’t working?
 When I’m at home, I don’t use it, but if I have somewhere important to go, I’ll use a “regular” deodorant right before I leave the house and wash off as soon as I get home.

 I’ve been making homemade cleaning supplies from baking soda/white vinegar, and I use a bleach-free/clorox-free multipurpose spray only for the toilet and shower, which I spray with the windows open and wearing an N95 mask.
-I use dish gloves to clean as well as wash the dishes.
+I use dish gloves to clean as well as wash the dishes to avoid contact with soap.
+Soaps do trigger me, so I carry around hand sanitizer to avoid using bathroom soaps when in public.

 For me, it’s come down to a balance of: